pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-ethereum3-nft.md

 So that everybody can see, that's the smart contract where the NFTs for this particular painter are being stored.
 Not that someone else can do that.

+### Bored Apes

 And that's what a lot of people did.
-I mean, a lot of people tried to cheat you by selling you one of these apes, but it was just a copy.
+I mean, **a lot of people tried to cheat you by selling you one of these apes, but it was just a copy**.
-You always have to check, is this really from the smart contract, from Yuga Labs, from the originators?
+You **always have to check, is this really from the smart contract**, from Yuga Labs, from the originators?

 I'm not sure we can check, I think there's also being listed